iyasinn/evidentia/README.md

 # MetaResearch

-Small Python toolkit for collecting and normalizing literature metadata for downstream research workflows.

-This repo currently centers on a PubMed connector built on top of Biopython's `Entrez` client.
-It can:
+Research tooling is still weirdly manual.

+MetaResearch is a small Python project for turning messy literature search into structured, reusable research data.
+The current focus is PubMed ingestion, but the real direction is larger: a foundation for search, extraction, synthesis, and eventually meta-analysis workflows that do not collapse into spreadsheet chaos.

+## Why this exists

+Most research workflows still look like this:

+- search for papers
+- click through inconsistent records
+- copy metadata by hand
+- lose track of what has already been collected
+- rebuild the same dataset every time a question changes

+MetaResearch starts by fixing the ingestion layer.

+Right now it gives you a clean PubMed connector that can:

 - search PubMed and return PMIDs
 - fetch normalized article records
-- fetch PMC full text when a PubMed article has a linked PMC record
+- fetch PMC full text when available
-- append unseen PubMed results to a JSONL dataset
+- append only unseen results to a JSONL dataset

+That sounds small, but it is the piece everything else depends on.

+## What is in the repo

-The `sleep/` folder is intentionally not documented here yet.
+The current codebase is intentionally narrow.

-## Current layout

 ```text
 .